harshapenikalapati7936l/angularInterview/README.md

 # Angular Interview - Notes

 # 1. What is Angular Module:

-An Angular module is a class marked with the @NgModule decorator that groups together related code:

-A module will have collection of components, directives, services, pipes etc .
-Usually a module refers to a independent   functionality inside the app.
-For example, if we are buidling app for restruant then we can divide the below as modules
-    Menu, Cart, Today specials etc.
-Advantages of module - Modualrity of the code, easy to maintain, as angular supports lazy loading of modules it will help the app to load faster.
-If we have common code to be shared accross the application , we can have module for common components, services, directives etc. Then this module can be used as dependency in other modules.
-To make a class as a module we can use @NgModule decorator and this decorator takes the below object.

-@Ngmodule({
-  'declarations', - this is in array takes list of all the components created under this module 'providers' - this is in array which will take the list of the services,pipes needed for this module 'imports' - this is in array which will take the list of depencies needed for this module from other module 'exports' - this is in array which will have the list of components, services, pipes etc which will be exported so that other modules can use it
+An Angular module is a container that groups related components, directives, pipes, and services.
+It helps organize the application into cohesive blocks and manages dependencies.
+Every Angular app has at least one root module (AppModule), and you can create feature modules to keep code modular and maintainable.
+After angular 14 we can have an app without a module instead you can have standalone component and bootstrap the component .
+A standalone component is not tied to any module and you can use this component anywhere in the applicaiton by just importing it.
+The below are the metadata required to create a module
+1. declarations - list of components, services, pipes, directives comes under this module
+2. import - list of depencies needed to run this module which will be imported from another modules either modules of the application or external modules like RoutModuel, FormsModule, BrowserModule etc
+3. export - list of the components, services, etc which can be exported from the module
-  'bootstrap' - this is in array which will take the one component which needs to be intiiliaed when the module loads })
+4. bootstrap - will have the details of the component which can be used to launch this module, this component will be the starting point for this module
+5. providers - the array will have the list of services will be required to inject when needed.